I-Dont-Remember/deals-api/README.md

 When running local DynamoDB, sometimes it can be convenient to dig through what is in the database visually, without making a bunch of aws cli calls.
 [Dynamodb-admin](https://github.com/aaronshaf/dynamodb-admin) has been added, which is a fantastic browser based admin tool.  `npm run admin` to serve it on `http://localhost:8001`.

+Having `dev` and `prod` living on AWS means we need separate databases.
+Prod will use the actual name, such as Locations, and `dev` will use it with a suffix, e.g. Location-dev.

 ### Tools

 As useful things get created for development, they will live in `tools/`.
 The README in that directory has a wishlist of possible options if we have extra time.